75lb/find-replace/README.md

 Replace or remove multiple items in an array.

-Similar to the built-in `array.splice()` method with the following differences:
+Similar to [array.prototype.splice()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/splice) with the following differences:

-* `splice` only operates on one item at a time and requires you to know its index. `find-replace` will operate on every item satisfying the find function.
+* `splice` only operates on one item at a time requiring you to know its index. `find-replace` will operate on every item satisfying the find function.
 * If a function is passed as a `replaceWith` argument, `find-replace` will invoke it to compute the replacement value.

 ## Synopsis